okp980/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u = moove all files beginning with an uppercase rm *~ = delete any file that end with the character ~ mkdir = create a dir
+mv [[:upper:]]* /tmp/u = moove all files beginning with an uppercase rm *~ = delete any file that end with the character ~ mkdir = create a dir ls -pamv = list all the files and directories of current directory, separated by comma